Requesting a Test

 All specimens should be considered potentially infectious and should be transported in a closed container/box marked with a biohazard sign.

-Specimen containers should first be placed in a plastic specimen bag with the biohazard sign (individual patient) before putting in the transport container/box marked with the biohazard sign.
+Specimen containers should first be placed in a plastic specimen bag with the biohazard sign (individual patient samples should be placed in separate biohazard transport bags) before putting in the transport container/box marked with the biohazard sign.

-Appropriate personal protective equipment (PPE) should be worn when handling specimens in accordance with institutional policy.
+Appropriate personal protective equipment (PPE) should be worn when handling specimens in accordance with organization policy.

-All specimens should be dropped off at the most appropriate specimen receiving area.
+All specimens should be dropped off at the most appropriate specimen receiving .

 The majority of laboratory specimens are accepted 24/7 and processed as per the applicable test requirements of the relevant specialty.
-Please see under the relevant test in the Lab Guide for any exceptions.
+Please see under the relevant test in the Lab Guide for the days and times the test is performed.
+For laboratory opening times, please click

 Special requirements for handling, storage and transport

-For specimens that are known or suspected to be highly infectious e.g. viral hemorrhagic fever, follow institutional infection prevention and control precautions and inform the laboratory in advance that specimens are being sent.
+For specimens that are known or suspected to be highly infectious e.g. viral hemorrhagic fever, follow organizational infection prevention and control precautions and inform the laboratory in advance that specimens are being sent.

 For any other special requirements for handling, storage and transport, please check under the specific test in the Lab Guide.